vibilanj/mao_project_3/README.md

     - You can instead  provide a different file by using the `--schedule` argument.
     - An example command would be `python main.py --schedule my_schedule.txt`.
 This would read the schedule requirements from the `my_schedule.txt` file.
 4. View the schedule created by the integer programming solver in the terminal output.

-## Notes:
-1. Activity names must be provided first before adding events and tasks as they are required to create the binary variables for the problem.
-This is one of the reasons why it is better to read the schedule from a file.
-2. The program doesn't check if the schedule is possible to be optimized, or whether the provided solution meets all the constraints.
-3. The program might break when too many tasks and events are added.
-Other solvers are available within PuLP, but they are not as user-friendly as the default solver.
-They would have to be installed by the user and linked to the program.
-However, these solvers might be better at handling large problems.